marcusberner/sandal-autowire/README.md

 ```

 The behavior of each component can be controlled by adding configurations in a property named `autowire`.
 All configurations have default behaviors.
 Thus an autowire property is not required.
+Default options can be provided to `.autowire(path, [options])` in hte same format.
+Options defined for a component will override the default options.

 ### Example
 ```js